Internet-of-People/mips/new/mip_protocol_metadata.md

     #   - app shape types, ex.
 "APP-abc.Widget-1"
 }

+struct MetaShape {
-# Duck (run time) or structural/property-based (storage/wire time) typing is achieved
+    # Duck/adhoc (run time) or structural/property-based (storage/wire time) typing is achieved
     # by created a list of MetaTypes.
-The definition/instance of that list of types
+A definition/instance of that list of MetaTypes
     # can be thought of as a 'shape' for the data
-struct MetaShape
-{

     types @0 :List(MetaType);
 }

-# metadata repository/container
-struct MetaData
+struct MetaData {
-{
+    # MetaType/value dictionary/map container, stores all available shapes

     entries @0 :List(Entry);
     struct Entry
     {